• Skip to primary navigation

 What is yield to maturity?

-Yield to maturity (YTM) is a crucial metric for bond investors, providing a comprehensive measure of a bond’s potential return.
-By considering the bond’s current market price, its face value, the coupon rate, and the time to maturity, YTM helps investors assess the overall attractiveness of a bond investment.
+Yield to maturity (YTM) is a crucial metric for bond investors.
+It provides a comprehensive measure of a bond’s potential return.
+By considering the bond’s current market price, face value, coupon rate, and time to maturity, YTM helps investors assess the overall attractiveness of a bond investment.

-A higher YTM generally indicates a more favorable investment opportunity, but it’s important to consider other factors, such as credit risk and interest rate sensitivity when making investment decisions.
+A higher YTM generally indicates a more favorable investment opportunity, but other factors, such as credit risk and interest rate sensitivity, should also be considered when making investment decisions.

 Yield to maturity and bond pricing